 In January 2014, the College’s wireless infrastructure was completely overhauled to meet coverage and density requirements of the now thousands of wireless-connected devices on the campus each day.

-In Dec 2013-Jan 2014 five new classrooms were built in the undercroft of the Solomon Building.
+In December 2013-January 2014 five new classrooms were built in the undercroft of the Solomon Building.

 In 2016 Mr Johnathan Byrne was appointed as Acting Principal for 2016.